Proper pushforwards on analytic adic spaces: The trace map

 factor uniquely through a map

-which can be checked not to depend on the choice of the $U_i$, or of the $U_{ijk}$.
-Since the above constructed map does not depend on the choice of open cover of $X$, it glues over an open affinoid cover of $Y$.
-Also, by the corresponding fact for the $U_i$, this morphism vanishes on the image of
+which can be checked not to depend on the choice of the $U_i$.
+Since $\Tr_{X/Y}$ does not depend on the choice of open cover of $X$, it glues over an open cover of $Y$, and by Theorem \ref{theo: coh dim pp smooth} this can be viewed as a map